altineller/usb_dev_midi/README.md

 Click Build, and it should build with no problems.

-Notice: make sure the `Debug` folder is empty, while transferring code between different computers.
+>Notice: make sure the `Debug` folder is empty, while transferring code between different computers.

+>Notice: the files in the `utils/` directory are not visible in the filesystem, because these are linked in a special way within the CCS eco system.
+See `.project` file.

 #### Testing under Linux